-I worked in veterinary practice for six years where I gained qualifications in veterinary nutrition for dogs and cats and insurance.
-I am a KC-qualified show judge, having showed my own dogs, run shows and judged many companion dog shows where I prioritised canine welfare and stress-free handling.
-I keep my skills up to date with regular professional training, including annual updates on canine-specific legislation.
+I worked in veterinary practice for six years where I gained qualifications in veterinary nutrition for dogs and cats and in pet insurance.
+I am a KC-qualified show judge, having shown my own dogs, run shows and judged many companion dog shows where I prioritised canine welfare and stress-free handling.
+I keep my skills up to date with regular professional training, including regular updates on canine-specific legislation.
 I have been pro-active in participating in several government consultations with the aim that the world should be a better, safer place for dogs and owners and the canine industry regulated.

 Dogs have been part of human society for thousands of years.
 I am committed to helping dogs and humans continue to live together in harmony by providing real world solutions for people who live with real world dogs.

 The Dogs Who Led Me Here

 Maly died at 16 years old and I knew that I needed a challenge to fill the yawning gap that he left.
 Well, I certainly got it!
 Vadim was handed over to me in very poor condition as “untrainable”.
 We managed to prove everyone wrong and he not only took his Kennel Club Good Citizens exams but was a Pets As Therapy Volunteer and a blood donor for the Pet Blood Bank, going on to win their inaugural Bramble Craddock Award.
 He also earned an embarrassing amount of winning places including prestigious Best In Show awards in the show ring.
 It was quite a journey for both of us.

 Now that Vadim has gone, I am awaiting the arrival of a puppy and another series of adventures and, in the meantime, helping as many dogs and people as I can to live in harmony.